hgimonet/IDD_spring2021_Final_SayCheese/README.md

 computationally demanding and difficult to code.
 This pushed us to consider other methods of expression: why not let people write and leave emojis?
 We gave up on the idea of saving pictures, and focused on creating an interactive messaging/artboard experience instead.

+#### Paper prototype

+Initially, we started our prototyping process in paper.
+The box had to be big enought to fit the raspberry pi with the camera and the capacity sensor connected to it.
+It needed to have a small hole and a support for the camera.